 Most of the other materials used by mankind do actually biodegrade when buried underground.
 The reason plastic doesn’t is that the bacteria don’t know this material and is not able to biodegrade it.
 Therefore, it just stays there and releases toxins which harm the environment around it.
 As you may realize, I’m really bad at explaining, so here’s another video for you.

 So that’s just some information about plastic I really wanted to share with you.
 It can all be shocking and overwhelming at the beginning, but I do believe it’s important to know such things before buying the next to-go meal.

 Of course, nobody is perfect and can avoid plastic from one day to another.
 If you try, you may realize that the amounts of plastic we actually waste on a daily basis are enormous.
 So don’t feel bad, or overwhelmed.
 I do believe that, if we all reduce our waste as good as we can, the world will already thank us.

 “Many of us ask what can I, as one person, do, but history shows us that everything good and bad starts because somebody does something or does not do something.”— Sylvia Earle, Oceanographer

 Please leave a comment if you have some additional things to say and make sure to tell me when I am wrong at any point.
-I would really encourage everybody to decrease their plastic waste and if you need a quick kick start I will add a list of things I’m going to change/substitute to reduce plastic soon.
+I would really encourage everybody to decrease their plastic waste and if you need a quick kick start here’s a list of plastic free alternatives.

 Last but not least, I have a little documentary recommendation for you.
 “A plastic Ocean” can be found on Netflix and I strongly recommend watching it.